UKPLab/naacl2018-before-name-calling-habernal-et-al/README.md

 $ jupyter-notebook
 ```

 * Full analysis of Change my View data is in `01-full-cmv-data-analysis.ipynb`.
 Note that in order to run this notebook, the full scraped CMV dataset is required.
-It is not part of this project due to its size (500 MB compressed).
-Please contact me if you need this full data.
+It is not part of this project due to its size (500 MB compressed), you can find the archive [here](https://public.ukp.informatik.tu-darmstadt.de/ih/RedditChangeMyView2017/).
 * Analysis of Ad hominem arguments and threads is in `02-ad-hominem-analysis.ipynb`.
 It uses the "pickled" file `data-analysis/ad-hominem-threads-list-dump.pkl` which was created in the previous step and it is available in this repository.
 Only for the last couple of cells, the full data is required (see the previous point).
 * For manual analysis of Ad hominem threads, `03-ad-hominem-content-analysis.ipynb` prints several random threads of length 3 ending in AH.
 * Verification of AH labeling by CMV mods can be found in `04-ad-hominem-labeling-verification.ipynb` which performs also negative sampling based on semantic similarity.
 To perform the sampling, full CMV dataset is required.